 Researchers have documented 18 different brushtail possum sounds.
-These include "grunting, growling, hissing, screeching, clicking and teeth-chattering calls, many of which would not be out of place on a horror
+These include "grunting, growling, hissing, screeching, clicking and teeth-chattering calls, many of which would not be out of place on a horror movie soundtrack".

 Common brushtail possums (Trichosurus vulpecula) live across much of suburban Australia.
 Although often associated with bushland environments and commonly considered a tree-dweller, these adaptable creatures are also highly attracted to human houses.